maid-zone/soundcloak/docs/USER_GUIDE.md

 soundcloak tries to keep the URL schemes same to SoundCloud's, so you can just replace `soundcloud.com` with your instance URL.
 For short links: `https://on.soundcloud.com/boiKDP46fayYDoVK9` -> `<instance>/on/boiKDP46fayYDoVK9`

 To automatically redirect, you can use [LibRedirect](https://libredirect.github.io/) extension.
 Soundcloak is supported

+# Extra notes

+If you find music that you like, make sure to download it!
+Stuff that's on there may be deleted or changed at any moment, without any warning or ability to experience it again, unless you download it for yourself.
+Download button is available if `Restream` is enabled in backend config.
+You can configure audio preset for downloading in preferences page.
+For easily and quickly downloading entire users or playlists, you can use my tool [scrip](https://git.maid.zone/laptop/scrip)